-Customers on Amazon gave it 3.5 out of 5 stars, with many writing that it’s easy to store and runs very quietly and smoothly.
+Many customers wrote that it’s easy to store and runs very quietly and smoothly.
 Also, many wrote that it wasn’t very sturdy, and they couldn’t do much more than a brisk walk.
 Your mileage may vary.

 Weslo Cadence R 5.2 Treadmill Pros and Cons

 Because most of these treadmills were all somewhat similar, it can seem difficult to determine if the Weslo Cadence R 5.2 treadmill is any better than the others.
 While it certainly has some strengths, it has quite a few weaknesses, as well.